Fayum (fossil deposit): Mammals

 The Hyaenodonta replaced the carnivores in Africa in the Palaeogene and were the exclusive terrestrial predators there.
-They are sometimes placed in the broader but not self-contained group of Creodonta.
+They are sometimes placed in the broader, but not self-contained, group of Creodonta.
 In general, the Afro-Arabian Hyaenodonta have been little studied; earlier studies mostly compared them with forms such as Pterodon or Apterodon, which were already known from other continents.
-The find material of the Fayum consists largely of skulls and mandibles, postcranial body parts are few.
+The find material of the Fayum consists largely of skulls and mandibles; postcranial body parts are few.
 Among others, Masrasector was described from the Fayum, which occupied the niche of the small, ground-dwelling predators, its body weight was around 1 kg.
-In contrast, Brychotherium was six times heavier, surpassing both Akhnatenavus, which weighed about 20 kg and more.
+In contrast, Brychotherium was six times heavier, surpassing both Akhnatenavus, which weighed about 20 kg or more.
 The latter was characterized by extremely developed crushing scissors.
 Another proven representative is Metapterodon.
 Two notched terminal phalanges of the front and hind foot indicate pangolin, a more precise determination has not yet taken place.
 At 2.7 and 1.1 cm in length respectively, they are in the size range of today's species.
 Bats are a rather rare element among the Fayum fossils.
 Their record is based on just over three dozen individual finds, which mainly include dentition remains and isolated teeth.
-The genera Philisis, Witwatia and possibly also Vampyravus belong to an extinct branch of the order.
+The genera Philisis, Witwatia, and possibly also Vampyravus, belong to an extinct branch of the order.
 In contrast to the other bats, Vampyravus is only known to have a 4.9 cm long humerus.
 This bone, presented at the beginning of the 20th century, was the first evidence of extinct bats in the Fayum (and in Africa).
 Furthermore, with a body weight of around 120 g, Vampyravus exceeds most other fossilized bats.
 Only Aegyptonycteris had a similar size, this being a large, predatory animal.
 Other bats can be associated with lineages that exist today.
-Thus Dhofarella is close to the smooth-nosed free-tails, Qarunycteris in turn belongs to the mouse-tailed bats and Saharaderma to the big-leafed bats.
-The latter as well as Khonsunycteris, a smooth-nosed bat, can be considered the smallest bats from the Fayum with a body weight of about 30 g.
+Thus, Dhofarella is close to the smooth-nosed free-tails, Qarunycteris in turn belongs to the mouse-tailed bats and Saharaderma to the big-leafed bats.
+The latter, as well as Khonsunycteris, a smooth-nosed bat, can be considered the smallest bats from the Fayum, with a body weight of about 30 g.
 Also noteworthy is Phasmatonycteris, as the closest relatives of the genus today are only found in Madagascar with the Madagascan stick bats.